 Use good homemade or good quality store bought chicken broth.

 Add salt, black pepper, and just to be sure it’s well seasoned, garlic and onion powder.

-Rolling boil, add the green beans and cook for 5 minutes.
-Then reduce it all to medium low, cover and let it cook for 2 hours and 15 minutes.
+When everything is combined, it cooks for 2 hours and 15 minutes.
 They would be tender enough at 45 minutes.
 In fact, they’re fantastic at 45 minutes.
-But the texture I love is when it seems like you put them on the back burner and forgot about them … when they’re falling apart but not mushy.
+But the texture we love (and this is very common in the south) is when it seems like you put them on simmer and forgot about them for a while … when they’re falling apart but not too mushy.

 At this point, they’re perfect.
 You can stop right here.
-Don’t need anything but a big spoon and seconds.
+Don’t need anything but a big spoon and to go back for seconds.
 Flawless smoky flavor.

 MAMA DOT’S BLUE RIBBON GREEN BEANS

 - 2 Tblsp olive oil

 - 1 large onion (chopped in small chunks)

 - 4 pieces thick cut bacon

 - 3 large garlic cloves (minced)